 Thokrildsen is the first male javelin thrower in history to win European, World, and Olympic titles all at the same time.
 He was also a three-time World Championship silver medalist, coming second in 2005, 2007, and 2011.
 The Norwegian record is 91.59 meters, which he set in 2006.

-He is at the tenth position among the top 10 javelin throw world record.
+He is in the tenth position among the top 10 javelin throw world record.

 Konstadinos Gatsioudis is a former Greek track and field competitor who specialized in javelin throwing.
 His personal record throw of 91.69 meters set the Greek mark in 2000.